 - In Sakende Yaruze!
 Shino and Misao think they want to have kids at 17.
 When Misao does get pregnant, she leaves Shino so as not to wreck his future, not telling him about it and giving birth to Nakaya alone.
 17 years later, Nakaya and his girlfriend have a pregnancy scare, but luckily for Nakaya she was just a little late.

 - This happens to Ed's friend and Implied Love Interest Rose in Fullmetal Alchemist.
 She's heavily implied to have been raped, and her kid was born from that.
 She's seen with her son the second time we see her and by her cameo Fullmetal Alchemist: The Conqueror of Shamballa he's a toddler.

 - The main character Yukino Miyazawa in Kare Kano.
 She and Arima started to be sexually active when in high school, and Yukino got pregnant in their last HS year.
 They got married after graduation and, due to economic problems, Yukino herself remained a House Wife for a while; when her older daughter Sakura and the Half-Identical Twins that followed were more or less grown, she went to college and became a doctor.

 - An extreme example provides the main plot of Kodomo no Kodomo, where both parents are in fifth grade.

-- Shaman King: Hana Asakura was born when his parents, Yoh and Anna were 16.
-There's a scene that all but stated Yoh and Anna had Their First Time fairly early in the manga (since they feared he'd die in the tournament), and it's heavily implied he was conceived.
-This was fan speculation in the original series, but Shaman King Flowers confirmed it.
+- Shaman King: Hana Asakura was born when his parents, Yoh Asakura and Anna Kyouyama, were 16.
+There's a scene that all but stated Yoh and Anna had Their First Time fairly early in the manga (since they feared he'd die in the tournament), and it's heavily implied he was conceived that night.
+This was fan speculation in the original series, but Shaman King: Flowers confirmed it.